efuzy/efuzy/docs/src/pages/style/color-palette.md

 ---
 title: Color Palette
-desc: How to use and customize the Quasar Color Palette.
+desc: How to use and customize the Efuzy Color Palette.
 components:
   - color-palette/BrandColors
   - color-palette/ColorList
 ---
-Quasar Framework offers a wide selection of colors out of the box.
+Efuzy Framework offers a wide selection of colors out of the box.
 You can use them both as Sass/SCSS/Stylus variables in your CSS code or directly as CSS classes in your HTML templates.

 ## Brand Colors
-Most of the colors that Quasar Components use are strongly linked with these three colors that you can change.
+Most of the colors that Efuzy Components use are strongly linked with these three colors that you can change.
 Choosing these colors is the first step one should take when differentiating the design of an App.
-You'll notice immediately upon changing their default values that Quasar Components follow these colors as a guideline.
+You'll notice immediately upon changing their default values that Efuzy Components follow these colors as a guideline.

 <brand-colors />

 ::: tip TIPS
 * Also check [Theme Builder](/style/theme-builder) for a tool on customizing the brand colors of your website/app.
-* `dark` was added in Quasar v1.3.
+* `dark` was added in Efuzy v1.3.
 :::

 ## Color List